nirgeier/DevOps-Zero2Hero/Content/docker/03-dockerfile.md

 A Dockerfile consists of various instructions, each performing a specific task.
 Each instruction creates a new layer in the Docker image.

-> **Note:** Layers are cached by Docker, which can speed up subsequent builds if the layers remain unchanged.
+> 💡**Note:** Layers are cached by Docker, which can speed up subsequent builds if the layers remain unchanged.
 However, excessive or unnecessary layers can increase the image size, so it's important to write efficient Dockerfiles.

 ### Common Instructions:
 - **FROM**: Specifies the base image to use.